 Just then our butcher boy arrived and found us considerably upset.
 On explaining things to the boy, he declared he would provide himself with a weapon and then return and slay the beast out of hand.
 He drove off, but presently came back with a revolver, and with an air of great bravery disappeared down the steps.
 Almost immediately we heard a couple of shots which, in that confined space, sounded as if the house was being blown up.
 A big dog that we had howled, and there was quite an uproar.
 Then the boy appeared from the depths with a rather defeated expression.

 "I saw the brute all right and it spat at me," he said.
-"I was just taking aim when it leapt right across the cellar and got behind the cribbing.
+"I was just aiming when it leapt right across the cellar and got behind the cribbing.
 I gave it a couple of shots, but I don't think I touched it."

 When my husband returned I told him about our unwelcome visitor.
 He laughed at my story, and went below to investigate, but returned in quick order.
 This time the lynx had taken up its position on the top of the furnace where it was nice and warm and fairly frightened Zack off with its demonstrations.
 When he provided himself with a firearm, it had gone.